EOL/publishing/doc/trait-schema.md

   for this `Page`.
 The `parent` link is unique, if present, and is only absent for the root of the dynamic hierarchy and for Page nodes that don't belong to the dynamic hierarchy.
+* `vernacular` link(s) (to one or many `Vernacular` nodes): the target node is a vernacular or common name for that taxon.
+Not necessarily a unique string.
+THere may be one, many, or none connected to any given Page.
 * `trait` link (to a `Trait` node): the target node gives categorical or quantitative information about the taxon.
 Many `Trait`s (or no